On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

 \begin{prp} \end{prp}

 {\it Proof.} Let $x\in \R^n$.
 Then $\bar{x}\bigcap \R^n=x$, which is unique.
-Since any two norms on a finite dimensional normed space are topologically equivalent\cite{tay80}, the claim is obvious.
+Since any two norms on a finite-dimensional normed space are topologically equivalent\cite{tay80}, the claim is obvious.
 This fact can also be seen from the fact that the two distances are proportional. $\Box$

 \begin{rem} There are two different topologies on $\R^{\infty}$: One is the natural topology, denoted by ${\cal T}_n$, which considers each $R^n$ as its component (precisely speaking, as its clopen (closed and open) subset).
-Another one is deduced by the distance $d_{{\cal V}}$, denoted by ${\cal T}_d$, which makes $\R^{\infty}$ (precisely speaking $\Omega$) a path-connected topological space.
+Another one is induced by the distance $d_{{\cal V}}$, denoted by ${\cal T}_d$, which makes $\R^{\infty}$ (precisely speaking $\Omega$) a path-connected topological space.
 Figure \ref{Fig.3.1} shows these two topologies.\footnote{We refer to any Topology textbook for concepts in topology, say, \cite{kel55}.} \end{rem}